 - To replace the bulb, contact an Authorized Mazda Dealer. - If the halogen bulb is accidentally touched, it should be cleaned with rubbing alcohol before being used. - Use the protective cover and carton for the replacement bulb to dispose of the old bulb promptly and out of the reach of children.

-Front turn signal lights/Side-marker lights
+Front side marker lights, Front turn signal lights/Parking lights